Managing Registrar Placements

 - keep WAGPET informed of any changes in management or leave taken by principal supervisors on the program.

-Australian General Practice Training (AGPT) requirements may change from time-to-time and while WAGPET endeavours to keep you abreast of all changes, it is your responsibility to ensure you remain up-to-date with requirements by referring regularly to the relevant WAGPET, ACRRM, RACGP and Department of Health standards, policies, procedures and manuals.
+Australian General Practice Training (AGPT) requirements may change from time-to-time and while WAGPET endeavours to keep you abreast of all changes, it is your responsibility to ensure you remain up-to-date with requirements by referring regularly to the relevant WAGPET, ACRRM, RACGP and AGPT standards, policies, procedures and manuals.
 For more information, read WAGPET's Training Facility Handbook.

 - Employing a GP registrar